osbuild/guides/src/image-builder-on-premises/blueprint-reference.md

 When using the custom files and directories customization, the following rules apply:

-- The path must be an absolute path and must be under `/etc`.
+- The path must be an absolute path and must be under `/etc` or `/root`.
 - There must be no duplicate paths of the same directory.
 - There must be no duplicate paths of the same file.